 Update, I ordered some elastic pant clips to try hold the pants down when riding.
 I had a pair of these long ago for my BMW City Pants V1.
 Those would also want to ride way up high on my legs.

 Update – I tried these clips on my recent 6 day tour.
 The pants desire to ride up my legs is stronger than the clips which could not hold them down and soon after getting on the bike they let go and spring off the pants.
 It might be possible to fit some sort of eyelet to the pants and then use a different strap to hold them down but starting to get desperate and I have simply returned to my old model pants and packed these away for now.

 Update 2 – This is my new solution to the pants wanting to ride up above the top of my boots.

 I have sewn on elastic boot straps that I hope will force the pants to remain down.
 My next tour is in a month so I shall report back after then the effectiveness of this hack.

 Final update – sorry for the delay I forgot to come back to the post and update it.
 The elastic straps work fine.
 The elastic is sturdy but allows a fair bit of expansion so holds the legs about where my original Drystar pants sit by themselves.
-I still have no firm idea why these pants wish to ride up like they do but the cut of the pants has to be to blame as it is certainly different to my original Drystar pants which were more baggy so that has to be affecting how they fit me.
+After wearing them like this on a tour they molded to my leg shape or something and now no longer want to ride up.